 Independent curator and journalist Bella Neyman is a big name in the New York City jewellery scene.
-As a past Director of New York’s only contemporary jewellery gallery and co-founder of New York City Jewelry Week, she knows a thing or two about the latest trends and most exciting talent working in the jewellery world today.
+As a past Directory of New York’s only contemporary jewellery gallery and co-founder of New York City Jewellery Week, she knows a thing or two about the latest trends and most exciting talent working in the jewellery world today.

-See her selection of Goldsmiths’ Fair 2021 makers below.
+See her selection of Goldsmiths’ Fair 2021 exhibitors below.

 If I were to walk the Fair, I would have made a beeline for Lucie Gledhill’s work.
 I am familiar with her monumental work “Rope is Patient” and was hoping to see her work for the first time at Schmuck in 2020.
 I normally do not gravitate to chains, but Lucie’s chains are different.
 Lucie employs beautiful timeless hand-crafted traditions, to make work which speaks to our humanity.
 I love the large “exhibition only” work but I also love these very wearable and chic graduated curb chains.
 I can just feel the weight of the links in my hand and I can imagine how beautifully the chain lies just below the collar.
 It is simple perfection.
 So easy but so complicated at that same time.

 I do not wear cufflinks but I am always on the lookout for the perfect pair for my husband.
 These cufflinks, originally modelled in CAD, then cast, and finally finished by hand are unlike anything that I have seen before.
 Actually, they remind me of the work of the German- Austrian artist Franz Xaver Messerschmidt and his “Character Heads” series (1770-83) which are sculpted busts of exaggerated facial expressions, similar to these cufflinks.
 I believe that jewellery should provoke emotion and any work that also captures emotion as well as tries to express what so many of us are feeling is truly deserving of accolades.